oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Attacking the Service Worker

 The seemingly promising security benefits of using a Service Worker warrant a more detailed discussion of its security limitations.
-To fully protect the application against the relevant payloads (See {{payloads}}), the Service Worker needs to meet two security requirements:
+To fully protect the application against the relevant attack scenarios ({{attackscenarios}}), the Service Worker needs to meet two security requirements:

 1. Prevent an attacker from exfiltrating tokens
 2. Prevent an attacker from acquiring a new set of tokens

 Once registered, the Service Worker runs an Authorization Code flow and obtains the tokens.
 Since the Service Worker keeps track of tokens in its own isolated execution environment, they are out of reach for any application code, including potentially malicious code.
 Consequentially, the Service Worker meets the first requirement of preventing token exfiltration.
-This essentially neutralizes the first two attack payloads discussed in {{payloads}}.
+This essentially neutralizes the first two attack scenarios discussed in {{attackscenarios}}.

-To meet the second security requirement, the Service Worker must be able to guarantee that an attacker controlling the legitimate application cannot execute a new Authorization Code grant, an attack discussed in {{payload-new-flow}}.
+To meet the second security requirement, the Service Worker must be able to guarantee that an attacker controlling the legitimate application cannot execute a new Authorization Code grant, an attack discussed in {{scenario-new-flow}}.
 Due to the nature of Service Workers, the registered Service Worker will be able to block all outgoing requests that initialize such a new flow, even when they occur in a frame or a new window.

 However, the malicious code running inside the application can unregister this Service Worker.
 Unregistering a Service Worker can have a significant functional impact on the application, so it is not an operation the browser handles lightly.
 Therefore, an unregistered Service Worker is marked as such, but all currently running instances remain active until their corresponding browsing context is terminated (e.g., by closing the tab or window).
 So even when an attacker unregisters a Service Worker, it remains active and able to prevent the attacker from reaching the authorization server.

 One of the consequences of unregistering a Service Worker is that it will not be present when a new browsing context is opened.
 So when the attacker first unregisters the Service Worker, and then starts a new flow in a frame, there will be no Service Worker associated with the browsing context of the frame.
 Consequentially, the attacker will be able to run an Authorization Code grant, extract the code from the frame's URL, and exchange it for tokens.

-In essence, the Service Worker fails to meet the second security requirement, leaving it vulnerable to the payload where the attacker acquires a new set of tokens ({{payload-new-flow}}).
+In essence, the Service Worker fails to meet the second security requirement, leaving it vulnerable to the scenario where the attacker acquires a new set of tokens ({{scenario-new-flow}}).

 Due to these shortcomings, combined with the significant complexity of registering and maintaining a Service Worker, this pattern is not recommended.